kadoshms/ionic2-autocomplete/README.md

 This is a component based on Ionic's search-bar component, with the addition of auto-complete abillity.
 This component is super simple and light-weight.
 Just provide the data, and let the fun begin.

-## Important! ##

-This package does not support Ionic versions greater than RC4, since the upgrade of Angular 2.0 requirs a bunch of changes to be done.
-Hopefully I'll make the right modifications, please hold on :)

 ## TODO ##

 1. CSS imrovements (specially position items absolutely